nilearn/nilearn/doc/connectivity/parcellating.rst

     code example in
     :ref:`here<sphx_glr_auto_examples_03_connectivity_plot_rest_parcellations.py>`.
     Ward clustering is the easiest to use, as it can be done with the Feature agglomeration object.
-It is also very fast.
+It is also quite fast.
 We detail it below.

 |